How Much Does a Golf Cart Weigh: Complete Weight Guide

 How Much Does a Golf Cart Weigh?

-Whether you're planning to transport your golf cart, figuring out if your deck can support it, or just curious, knowing how much a golf cart weighs is important.
-Golf cart weight varies widely depending on the type, brand, and features.
-Most standard golf carts weigh between 900 to 1,100 pounds (408-499 kg), but this can change significantly based on several factors.
+Planning to haul your golf cart on a trailer?
+Wondering if your deck can handle the weight?
+Golf cart weight varies widely by type, brand, and features.
+Most standard carts weigh 900 to 1,100 pounds (408-499 kg), but this can change significantly based on several factors.

 Electric Carts